cs50nestm/cs50labs/placeholders/README.md

 But what if we want to print a number, or something other than a pre-defined string?
 That's where strange looking syntax (`%i`, `%s`, etc.) comes in!

-These symbols are "placeholders" for data stored in a variable.
-They are also referred to as "format strings" since they format the value that a variable holds, to be printed inside of a string.
+These symbols are **placeholders** for data stored in a variable.
+They are also referred to as **format strings** since they format the value that a variable holds, to be printed inside of a string.

 {% next %}

 ## Using Placeholders with `printf`

-The placeholder is used to **hold the place for the value that you want to print**.
+The placeholder is used to hold the place for the value that you want to print.
 For example:

 ```c
 printf("hello, %s\n", name);